me-pankajmunde/DevChat-pw/PRD.md

   - DotsThree for dropdown menus
   - ArrowsLeftRight for model comparison toggle
   - FileArrowDown for export/import functionality
+  - GithubLogo for GitHub cloud sync
+  - CloudArrowUp for uploading to cloud
+  - CloudArrowDown for downloading from cloud
+  - ArrowsClockwise for sync in progress

 - **Spacing**:
   - Container padding: p-6 (24px)